Get Clients Online

 14. Revisit your old thinking

 Pretty much every time I read something I wrote over a year or so ago I come up with new ideas on the same topic.
 My thinking and experience have almost always moved on.
 In fact sometimes just reading something from a week previously can trigger follow-up thoughts.
-One of my very first articles for this blog over 5 years ago, Selling With Stories was followed up a week later with an article on Answering Tough Questions With Stories in this way.
+One of my very first articles for this blog back in 2008, Selling With Stories was followed up a week later with an article on Answering Tough Questions With Stories in this way.